-hen facing a driving without valid auto insurance charge, know that Illinois Statute 625 ILCS 5/7-601(a) states:
+It is illegal in Illinois to drive a motor vehicle without minimum liability insurance coverage.
+When facing a driving without valid auto insurance charge, know that Illinois statute 625 ILCS 5/7-601(a) states:

 No person shall operate, register or maintain registration of, and no owner shall permit another person to operate, register or maintain registration of, a motor vehicle designed to be used on a public highway unless the motor vehicle is covered by a liability insurance policy.

-The penalty for this charge is considered a petty offense, which means a fine only and no jail.
-The maximum fine is $1,000.
-You also can receive a conviction for driving without valid auto insurance, your license can be suspended by the Illinois Secretary of State.
-Though jail time is not an option, not having a lawyer can hurt you financially.
-The Secretary's office may even require you to purchase high risk SR-22 insurance, which can more than double your insurance premiums.
+The penalty for this charge is considered a petty offense, which means a maximum fine of $1,000 and no jail.
+If you are convicted for driving without valid auto insurance, your license also can be suspended by the Illinois Secretary of State.
+Though jail time is not an option, facing this charge without a lawyer can hurt you financially.
+The Secretary’s office may even require you to purchase high-risk SR-22 insurance, which can more than double your insurance premiums.

-When facing a driving without valid auto insurance charge in Rockford, Machesney Park, Loves Park, Winnebago County or in surrounding Illinois counties, it's important to have a skilled attorney at your side.
-To obtain quality legal representation, and to get back on the road with your license, contact attorney Paul Marriett of Marriett Legal for a free consultation to see what options are available to you at (815) 391-0089.
-You can also contact us securely by using the links above and to the right, or email us directly by clicking here.
+When facing a driving without valid auto insurance charge in Rockford, Machesney Park, Loves Park, Winnebago County or in surrounding Illinois communities, it’s important to have a skilled attorney at your side.
+To obtain quality legal representation, and to get back on the road faster, contact the Law Office of Paul M. Marriett for a free consultation to see what options are available to you at (815) 391-0089.
+You can also contact us using the form on the page, or email us directly by clicking here.